 The Partial Reconfiguration flow is an ideal hierarchal design tool.
 The ability to implement the static portion of the design, meet timing, and then reuse those results meets the needs of other hierarchical design (HD) flows.
 A gating factor for using Partial Reconfiguration to solve other HD use cases was the fee associated with the PR license.
-Starting in Vivado® Design Suite 2017.1, the license for the PR feature is included with the purchase of Vivado Design Edition and System Edition, enabling a wider adoption of the PR tool suite for both traditional PR use cases, as well as a Platform Reuse HD flow.
+The license for the PR feature enables a wider adoption of the PR tool suite for both traditional PR use cases, as well as a Platform Reuse HD flow.